Loch Lomond: Flora and fauna

+Invasive species pose a significant threat to the biodiversity and ecological balance of Loch Lomond and its surrounding habitats.
+Several invasive non-native species have established themselves in the area, particularly along riverbanks and loch shores, where they outcompete native plants and disrupt local ecosystems.
+The most problematic invasive plant species in the Loch Lomond catchment include Giant Hogweed (Heracleum mantegazzianum), Japanese Knotweed (Fallopia japonica), Himalayan Balsam (Impatiens glandulifera), and American Skunk Cabbage (Lysichiton americanus).
+These species are targeted for control by local conservation organisations, as their rapid spread and dense growth can threaten native flora and fauna, destabilise riverbanks, and reduce habitat quality for wildlife.
+Efforts to manage and eradicate these invasives are ongoing, with volunteers and park authorities working to monitor, map, and treat affected areas to protect the loch's unique biodiversity.

 Conservation designations

 As well as forming part of the Loch Lomond and the Trossachs National Park, Loch Lomond holds multiple other conservation designations.
 428 ha of land in the southeast, including five of the islands, is designated as national nature reserve: the Loch Lomond National Nature Reserve.
 Seven islands and much of the shoreline form a Special Area of Conservation (SAC), the Loch Lomond Woods.
 This designation overlaps partially with the national nature reserve, and is protected due to the presence of Atlantic oak woodlands and a population of otters.
 Four islands and a section of the shoreline are designated as a Special Protection Area due to their importance for breeding capercaillie and visiting Greenland white-fronted geese: this designation overlaps partially with both the national nature reserve and the SAC.
 Loch Lomond is also a designated Ramsar site, again for the presence of Greenland white-fronted geese.

+Peatlands are a significant feature within the catchment, particularly on upland estates, where they have historically been used for rough grazing and game management.
+However, these peatlands are now recognised for their vital role in carbon storage, water management, and biodiversity, leading to increased efforts in restoration and sustainable management.
+Integrated land management approaches within Loch Lomond and The Trossachs National Park encourage collaboration between farmers, estate managers, and conservation bodies to restore degraded peatlands while maintaining productive agricultural systems, thereby supporting both climate resilience and rural livelihoods.

 The loch and its surrounding are designated as a national scenic area, one of forty such areas in Scotland, which have been defined so as to identify areas of exceptional scenery and to ensure its protection from inappropriate development.